Pradyoth/TextSummarization/README.md

 # TextSummarization
-Text Summarization using Knowledge Graphs
+Converting any text into a short summary using Relation and Named Entity Extraction and Knowledge Geraphs.